 Golden, a partner, has worked on numerous cases that have resulted in multimillion-dollar verdicts and recoveries on behalf of her seriously injured clients and their families.

-Golden also assisted Casey in winning several remarkable verdicts.
+Golden has also assisted Casey in winning several remarkable verdicts.
 In one, a jury awarded $19.1 million to a man who was struck by a car as he was trying to push a disabled vehicle to the side of a Philadelphia road.
 Patrick Hennessy suffered severe injuries and eventually underwent an above-the-knee amputation of his right leg (read about this case).
 Another case involved a man who was misdiagnosed with having ALS, or Lou Gehrig’s disease.
 Plaintiff Eric Davenport never had the fatal neuromuscular disease and the misdiagnosis delayed treatment for his actual condition, spinal cord compression.
 As a result, Davenport will spend the rest of his life in a wheelchair.
 The verdict was nearly double the largest medical malpractice jury award in Philadelphia for all of the prior year (read about this case).

-She has assisted founding partner Robert Ross on several impressive multimillion-dollar recoveries, including: $17.8 million for a woman who suffered an amputation injury as a result of the mismanagement of sepsis.
+She has worked with founding partner Robert Ross on several impressive multimillion-dollar recoveries, including: $17.8 million for a woman who suffered an amputation injury as a result of the mismanagement of sepsis.

 Golden also has extensive experience in litigating product liability cases.
 At Ross Feller Casey, she assisted Ross in the recovery of $8 million for a factory worker who suffered an amputation after he was entrapped in a straightening machine, $6.5 million for a partial amputation injury to a factory worker, and $4 million for a man who suffered an amputation as a result of a workplace incident.